-• Expected dividend-The Company has never paid dividends on our common stock and have no plans to pay dividends on our common stock.
-Therefore, we used an expected dividend yield of zero.
+- Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend-The Company has never paid dividends on the common stock and have no plans to pay dividends on the common stock.
+Therefore, the Company used an expected dividend yield of zero.